Nicosia: Maronite Catholic Church

 The Maronite community is a traditional community in Nicosia.
 The archeparchy extends its jurisdiction over all the faithful Maronites of the island of Cyprus.
 Its arcieparchial seat is the city of Nicosia, where is located the Our Lady of Grace Cathedral (Nicosia).

-The archeparchy at the end of 2013 out of a population of 838,897 people had 10,400 baptized, corresponding to 1.2% of the total.
+The archeparchy at the end of 2013 out of a population of 838,897 people had 10,400 baptised, corresponding to 1.2% of the total.
 Its territory is divided into 12 parishes.

 Our Lady of Grace Cathedral is the main Maronite church of the city of Nicosia, in Cyprus, and is the cathedral of the Maronite Catholic Archeparchy of Cyprus.

 The first cathedral was dedicated to St. John, but during the Ottoman occupation it was turned into a mosque.
 The Lebanese Maronite community erected the church of Santa Croce, later entrusted to the Franciscans, and the current church of Our Lady of Grace is near to the Franciscan church.
 In 1960, the seat of the vicarage and the surrounding buildings were built.

 On 6 June 2010 Pope Benedict XVI, the first pope to make an apostolic trip to the island, visited the cathedral of Nicosia.